Merrick, New York

 Merrick is a hamlet and census-designated place (CDP) in the Town of Hempstead in Nassau County, on the South Shore of Long Island, in New York, United States.
-As of the 2019 census, the population was 20,130.
+As of the 2020 census, Merrick had a population of 22,040.

 Geography

 U.S. Census map of Merrick.

 According to the United States Census Bureau, the CDP has a total area of 5.2 sqmi, of which 4.2 sqmi is land and 1.0 sqmi, or 19.27%, is water.

-Merrick has a climate that is bordering upon hot-summer humid continental (Dfa) and humid subtropical (Cfa.)
-The Cfa zone is found along Merrick's coast.
-The average monthly temperatures in the town centre range from 31.7 °F in January to 74.8 °F in July.
+Under the Köppen climate classification, Merrick has a humid subtropical climate (Cfa).
+The average monthly temperatures in the town center range from 31.7 °F in January to 74.8 °F in July.
 The local hardiness zone is 7b.